-asked the Secretary of State for Education and Science if he will make a further statement on the teachers' pay dispute.
+asked the Secretary of State for Education and Science whether he will make a statement on the current position in the teachers' pay dispute.

-asked the Secretary of State for Education and Science if he will make a statement on the current teachers' pay dispute.
+asked the Secretary of State for Education and Science if he will make a statement on the teachers' dispute.

-asked the Secretary of State for Education and Science if he will make a statement about the progress of the teachers' pay talks.
+asked the Secretary of State for Education and Science, if he will make more funds available to end the industrial dispute of the teachers.

 I undertook last July to seek extra resources for an acceptable and affordable reform of the teachers' salary structure, the clearer definition of teachers' duties and responsibilities and the introduction of performance appraisal.
 But no agreed proposals have come forward and teachers' pay for 1985–86 must be accommodated within the resources available to local education authorities.
 Last month I made public that additional resources would be available for teachers' pay next year if agreement in principle can be reached by October on a reform of the current pay system designed to help achieve the Government's educational objectives and to provide improved promotion opportunities for good teachers.